erikerlandson/erikerlandson.github.com/_posts/2014-09-03-matryoshka-class-construction-from-the-scala-iterator-drop-method.markdown

 title: "The Scala Iterator 'drop' Method Generates a Matryoshka Class Nesting"
 date: 2014-09-03 17:23
 comments: true
-categories: [ computing, scala, iterators, efficiency ]
+tags: [ computing, scala, iterators, efficiency ]
 ---
 The Scala Iterator `drop` method has a complexity bug that shows up when one calls `drop` repeatedly, for example when traversing over an iterator in a loop.